yangningBU/yangningBU/README.md

 - 🧪 I’m looking to collaborate on intersectional, intergalactic spatial anamolies
 - 🤙 How to reach me: yonatanlaurence.com

-Fun fact: my username comes from my Chinese name Li Yang Ning which I received while studying abroad in Changzhou, Jiangsu, China before I started at Boston Univeristy (BU)
+Fun fact: my username comes from my Chinese name Li Yang Ning which I received while studying abroad in Changzhou, Jiangsu, China.

 <!---
 yangningBU/yangningBU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.